88250/liandi/README_en_US.md

 * The kernel implements WebDAV server and client
 * File access (including operation of local files) through WebDAV client
 * Markdown files are loaded into memory when starting and mounting to achieve full-text search
-* Achieve Markdown Instant Rendering editing mode with Vditor editor
+* Markdown Instant Rendering editing with Vditor editor
+* Use JSON to persist note data

 ## 📜 Documentation